TienGwo/vasp_generator/README.md

-# vasp_generator: a scipt for generate vasp inputs
+# vasp_generator: a program for generate vasp inputs